jameshfisher/jameshfisher.com/_posts/2017-03-19-how-is-nsapplication-instantiated.md

 ---
-title: "What is `NSApplication`?
+title: What is `NSApplication`?
 How is it instantiated?
-What is `NSApp`?"
+What is `NSApp`?
+justification: >-
-justification: "I'm making Vidrio this month.
-I need to understand Cocoa and Swift. `NSApp` is the heart of a Cocoa application."
+  I'm making Vidrio this month.
+I need to understand Cocoa and Swift. `NSApp` is the heart of a Cocoa application.
+tags: []
 ---

 The core of a Cocoa application is [the `NSApplication` class](https://developer.apple.com/reference/appkit/nsapplication).
 The docs for it say